-- Fiber is not digested by the enzymes of the digestive tract
+- Fiber is not digested by the enzymes of the upper digestive tract

 - It helps facilitate intestinal transit

-- It feeds the bacteria in the colon, or microbiota
+- It feeds the bacteria in the colon, or gut microbiota

-- The microbiota is an organ which impacts our health
+- Gut microbiota is an organ which impacts our health

 - Some fibers are soluble, others are insoluble